-Have you ever recorded video with your iOS device simply to capture the sound and weren’t concerned about the picture?
+Have you ever recorded a video with your iOS device simply to capture the sound and weren’t concerned about the picture?
 Or, maybe you have a video of something where the audio is just as memorable and would like to save that sound as a separate file to listen to.

 Extract audio from a video on Mac

-It couldn’t be easier to extract and save the audio from a video as its own file on a Mac with QuickTime Player.
+It couldn’t be easier to extract and save the audio from a video as its own file on a Mac with QuickTime Player:

 1) Open your video in QuickTime Player.